-When there is no physical proof to prove your case, much like in the court of law credible witnesses are worth their wait in gold.
-And can you think of a better witness than an officer of the law.
+When there is no physical proof to prove your case, much like in the court of law credible witnesses are worth their weight in gold.
+And, can you think of a better witness than an officer of the law.
 Or how about a dozen of them all from different towns and states.

 On the early morning of April 17, 1966 around the time of sunrise at 5:00am two officers Dale Spaur and Wilbur Neff were responding to an abandoned car call in Portage county, Ohio when they saw something that changed their lives forever and helped to continue to prove the existence of aliens visiting our planet.